 1 Tables may have a footer.

-Gender of participants was balanced in all species, except for horses (85% women).
+Gender of participants was balanced in all species (Table X), except for horses (85% women).
 Most of the participants (77%) aged between 31 and 60 years.

 Table xxx.
 This is a table.
 Tables should be placed in the main text near to the first time they are cited.